craigmantona/the_book_review/README.md

 <img src="/static/images/lotr.png" alt="Lord of the Rings card with Amazon link"/>
 <img src="/static/images/hunger-games.png" alt="The Hunger Games card without Amazon link"/>

+I will look into rectifying this in a later edition.

 ---